abougouffa/minemacs/docs/PACKAGES.md

 * `closql`: Store EIEIO objects using EmacSQL
 * `forge`: Work with Git forges from the comfort of Magit
 * `diff-hl`: Emacs package for highlighting uncommitted changes
-* `git-timemachine`: Walk through git revisions of a file
+* `git-timemachine`: Walk through Git revisions of a file
 * `git-modes`: Emacs major modes for Git configuration files
 * `repo`: Running "repo" from Emacs
 * `jujutsushi`: Integrate `vc` and `project` with Jujutsu, a Git-compatible VCS that is both simple and powerful